WHO Issues Alert on Hantavirus As Africa and Europe Report Cases of Deadly Virus With No Cure

 GHS raises alert over possible meningitis outbreak

-Earlier, YEN.com.gh reported that the Ministry of Health and the Ghana Health Service (GHS) in January jointly issued a public health alert, warning the public about a possible meningitis outbreak.
+Earlier, YEN.com.gh reported that the Ministry of Health and the Ghana Health Service had issued a joint public health alert in January 2026 a possible meningitis outbreak.

-The health advisory warned that meningitis is a serious and potentially life-threatening disease that causes inflammation of the membranes covering the brain and spinal cord.
+The health advisory warned that meningitis is a serious and potentially life-threatening disease that causes inflammation of the membranes of the brain and spinal cord.

 Source: YEN.com.gh